• Skip to primary navigation

 3. Pour in the beer.
 For a big batch of twelve brats I use three cans of beer.

 4. Cook the brats.
-Bring the beer up to a gentle boil and cook for at least 45 minutes, up to 2 hours.
+Bring the beer up to a gentle boil and cook for about 15 minutes.
 The longer the brats are in the beer, the better they taste!

 5. Grill the brats.
 Just before serving.
 This gives them a nice crust and bits of crunch on the outside.